-

 Note to non-EU students: learn about the 24-month Stayback Visa here.

-For general queries, email:
+For general queries, please contact:

 E: clinicalresearch@universityofgalway.ie